NotARoomba/SimpleFlightController/GUIDE.md

 ![Battery Charger Schematic Complete](assets/battery_charger_complete.png)

 Note the mess, but I have different ground names for PGND and GND, although I used the same symbol.
 I added a battery screw terminal and also connected the battery ground to PGND, and I also shorted PGND and GND.
-I plan on connecting PGND and GND on the bottom of the thermal pad as advised in the datasheet.
+I plan on connecting PGND and GND on the bottom of the thermal pad (this is actually the EP/Pin 25, but in the end I removed PGND and used only GND for simplicity).

 ### Regulators